Midland Theft Defense Lawyer

 Thus, theft did not involve threatening anyone physically or breaking into a home or office space.
 But that doesn’t mean theft can’t be more serious than robbery or burglary–the value of the item taken will decide that.

-The Penalties for Theft in Texas
+Penalties for Theft Offenses in Texas: Know Your Risks

 If the value of the stolen item is less than $50, we’re dealing with a Class C misdemeanor, which can result in no more than a $500 fine.